hubleto/developer/book/content/pages/create-first-app.md

 An app is a custom class which extends from [`\HubletoMain\Core\App`](https://github.com/wai-blue/hubleto/blob/main/src/core/App.php) class.
 Most simple implementation of the app is shown below.

-## Create Loader class
+## Create app Loader

-To start, `create a ./apps/MyApp/Loader.php file` with the following content:
+To start, create `./apps/MyApp/Loader.php` with the following content:

 **./apps/MyApp/Loader.php**
 ```php